POSTS TAGGED: HTC Incredible S

-Posted August 31, 2012 By: David Watt
+Posted August 31, 2012 at 02:30 pm by David Watt

 Over the last few months, we’ve reported on a large number of devices across the forums receiving unofficial updates to Jelly Bean.
 One such report was the HTC Desire S receiving a number of Jelly Bean custom ROMs.

 The Desire S‘s big brother, the HTC Incredible S, has now also received a Jelly Bean custom ROM, thanks to XDA Recognized Developer nikhil007mmus.
 Nik_JellyBean_Evolution is a port from Blindbean, one of the aforementioned Desire S Jelly Bean custom ROMs.
 The ROM is based on the latest Android 4.1.1 iteration, and uses the CyanogenMod 10 kernel.

 There are only a couple of minor known issues with the ROM.
 The inbuilt tethering app doesn’t work, but can be replaced with a 3rd p. . .
 READ ON »

 Posted July 19, 2012 at 04:30 pm by Former Writer

 Not too long ago, we brought you news that allowed HTC EVO 4G LTE users to customize their bootloaders.
 The process was pretty cool, allowing users to make their bootloader look however they want—including making it look unhacked.
 After the initial project was released, users clamored for this to be made available to more devices.
 The requests were heard and responded to.
 Now, the plugin has been made available to make the bootloader customizer for a number of HTC devices.

 The process for a developer to port this is not hard.
 XDA Recognized Contributor regaw_leinad, who developed the application and plugin, takes a time out from the stags (yes, that’s really him) to explain how: